Three-year-old hospitalized with life-threatening injuries after Auburn crash

 AUBURN, Maine — A three-year-old passenger was hospitalized with life-threatening injuries Thursday evening after a pickup truck struck a tree in Auburn, police say.
-The child was flown to Maine Medical Center via LifeFlight, according to authorities.
+The child was flown to Maine Medical Center via LifeFlight of Maine, according to authorities.

 The Auburn Police Department said it was called to the 550 block of Minot Avenue for a crash involving a single vehicle.